thouis/CanaryRaspberryJuice/README.md

 A fork of the CanarRaspberryJuice plugin, optimized for large cuboid editing and transfer.
-This mod and python API should be able to transfer fairly large cuboids of data (with different types and data for each block in that cuboid without causing undue lag.
+This mod and python API should be able to transfer fairly large cuboids of data, with different types and data for each block in that cuboid, without causing undue lag.

+TODO:
+   * optimize server-> client cuboid transfer in the same way
+   * add support for numpy array sending & receiving
+   * Maybe: allow user to specify which of X,Y,Z to loop over when sending a block
+   * Not by me: update Java client to match new API
+   * Add Extra Features (see below)

 Original README below..